Menkaura81/Anyshift/README.md

 Reverse is a button and Nascar Mode required to work properly.
 Use S key to display gears hud.

+INDYCAR RACING DosBox

+Tested with dosbox 0.74-3.
+Doesn´t support force feedback and you must set combine pedals mode in your wheel config app.
+You can choose controls ingame.
+Default keys are:
+    A = Upshift
+    Z = Downshift
+    T = Reverse
+You have to select the right position on the shifter (first gear) before going to track to avoid desynchronization.
+Reverse is a button and Nascar Mode required to work properly.

 GRAND PRIX 2 DosBox

-Tested with dosbox 0.74-3.
+Only works with Dosbox 0.74.
 Doesn´t support force feedback and you must set combine pedals mode in your wheel config app.
 Controls are forced ingame:
     SPACE = Upshift (0x39)
     ALT = Downshift (0x38)